 Start with the FamilySearch obituaries index

-The Recent Newspaper Obituaries collection has 248 million obituaries and death notices from over 7,000 newspapers.
+The Obituaries collection has 288 million obituaries and death notices from over 13,000 newspapers.
 GenealogyBank has partnered with FamilySearch to index them.
 You can search the obituaries on either site, but the indexes are different.
 The one on GenealogyBank covers only the deceased individuals, but the FamilySearch index (United States, GenealogyBank Obituaries, 1980-2014, which actually starts in 1977) covers every name mentioned, including surviving relatives.
 So you could start on FamilySearch and search for anyone whose name might appear in the obituary you want.
 That’ll give you the key facts, but you must search again on GenealogyBank—with the deceased person’s name—to view the complete obituary.
 You’ll need a subscription to GenealogyBank as well.

 GenealogyBank Quick Links

 - America’s Obituaries

 - New Content